Board of Directors Resolution to Dissolve Corporation

 In many states, the corporation must file a statement of intent to dissolve before steps can be taken to initiate the closing of the business.

 If you need help with a board of director's resolution to dissolve a corporation, you can post your legal need on UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.